 The discriminator of OA-GAN plays an auxiliary role in network training.
-The discriminator is used to determine whether the recovered face is real or fake and whether the recovered face can maintain the attributes contained the original input face image.
-In our experiments, the supervisory signal of attributions can offset the influence of unbalanced data.
-For example, in the CelebA dataset, there are significantly less senior people than young people, less bearded people than people with a beard.
+The discriminator is used to determine whether the recovered face is real or fake and whether the recovered face can maintain the attributes contained in the original face image.
+In our experiments, the supervision signal of attributions can reduce the influence of unbalanced data.
+For example, in the CelebA dataset, there are significantly less senior people than young people, and less bearded people than people with a beard.
 We use a total of 10 attributes from CelebA, which are 5_o_clock_shadow, goatee, heavy makeup, male, mustache, no Beard, pale skin, sideburns, wearing lipstick, and young.
-The structure of our discriminator is similar to Patch-GAN [29], but with modifications of the last layer adding an attribute classifier.
-The detailed discriminator architecture is shown in Table II.
-The loss function of the discriminator is defined as follow:
+The structure of our discriminator is similar to Patch-GAN [28], but with modifications of the last layer by adding an attribute classifier.
+The detailed architecture of the discriminator is shown in Table II.
+The loss function of the discriminator is defined as follow where L{adv} is the adversarial loss [29], and L{attr} is the mean square error of the attribute between the ground-truth image and the recovered face image.
+L{attr} is only used for the paired face images with synthetic occlusions. α and β are two hyper-parameters that balance the influences of the two losses.